New Trend at the Kentucky Derby: Recycling

 To read about and discuss royal hat fashion, please visit the forum.

-To learn more about the Kentucky Museum of Art and Craft, please click here.Filed under British Royals, Miscellaneous
+To learn more about the Kentucky Museum of Art and Craft, please click here.Filed under Miscellaneous, The United Kingdom

-Tagged Elizabeth II, Fashion, Hats, Horse Racing, United States of America.
+Tagged Elizabeth II of the United Kingdom, Fashion, Hats, Horse Racing, United States of America.